jianyangqt/smr_doc/md/7mecs.md

 smr --besd-flist my_file.list --meta --thread-num 5 --out meta_result
 ```
 **\--meta** implements the conventional inverse-variance-weighted meta-analysis assuming all the cohorts are independent.

+#### Citations

+Qi et al. (2018) Identifying gene targets for brain-related traits using transcriptomic and methylomic data from blood.
+Submitted.